osresearch/moon-watch/README.md

 ![Moon phase watch in an early form](images/moonwatch.jpg)

-This is an application to demonstrate a moderately complicated watch face with image drawing and some practical functions.
+This is an application for the Skagen/Fossil Hybrid watch to demonstrate a moderately complicated watch face with image drawing and some practical functions.
+It's been tested on the Skagen Gen 6, sold in some markets as the SKT3200 (metal band) or SKT3201 (brown band).

 The watch shows several celestial datapoints:

 * the hour hand rotates once per day, with noon at the top
 * the current hour is prominently displayed near the hour hand
 * the current phase of the moon is large in the center
-* the local sunrise and sunset times are marked with small circles
+* the local dawn and dusk times are marked with small circles
 * the local solar noon has a small sun icon
-* the daylight hours have an arc along the outside
+* the daylight hours between sunrise and sunset have an arc along the outside
 * there are grid bars every to help estimate daylight remaining
 * the upcoming moon rise and set times are marked with small icons

-If you do a quick wrist flip it will animate all of the moon phases.
+The middle button cycles through the modes:

+* Moon phase
+* Stop watch (top button to start and stop, bottom button to reset)
+* Numeric display of solar and lunar event times and headings

 ## Building